Voice Disorders

 See the Voice Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

-For information on gender-affirming voice services, see ASHA’s Practice Portal page on Voice and Communication Services for Transgender and Gender Diverse Populations.
+For information on gender-affirming voice services, see ASHA’s Practice Portal page on Gender Affirming Voice and Communication.

 A voice disorder occurs when voice quality, pitch, and loudness differ or are inappropriate for an individual’s age, gender, cultural background, or geographic location (Aronson & Bless, 2009; Boone et al., 2010; Lee et al., 2004).
 A voice disorder is present when an individual expresses concern about having an abnormal voice that does not meet daily needs—even if others do not perceive it as different or deviant (American Speech-Language-Hearing Association [ASHA], 1993; Colton & Casper, 2011; Stemple et al., 2010; Verdolini & Ramig, 2001).